oracle-actions/setup-java/README.md

       feature: N # Replace N with GA, EA, 17, 18, 19, ...
 ```

-#### Download and installs the Early-Access build of a given OpenJDK project
+#### Download and install the Early-Access build of a given OpenJDK project

 ```yaml
 steps: